Katie Hinde: Career

-Hinde served as a postdoctoral scholar in Neuroscience in the Brain, Mind, and Behavior Unit of California National Primate Research Center at UC Davis until 2009.
-She joined Harvard University as an Assistant Professor in 2011, where she remained until 2015.
+Hinde served as a postdoctoral scholar in neuroscience in the Brain, Mind, and Behavior Unit of California National Primate Research Center at UC Davis until 2009.
+She joined Harvard University as an assistant professor in 2011, where she remained until 2015.

-Hinde is now the Director of the Comparative Lactation Lab at Arizona State University.
+Hinde is now the director of the Comparative Lactation Lab at Arizona State University.
 Here she investigates the hormones, food and medicine contained within mother's milk.
 She argues that we know twice as much about erectile dysfunction than we do about breast milk.
 Hinde identified that the combination of fat, protein, mineral, sugar, bacteria and hormones contained within mother's milk are equivalent to fingerprints and influence infant outcomes from postnatal life to adulthood.
 Human breast milk contains oligosaccharides, of which there are more than 200 varieties.
 These cannot be digested by babies, but instead provide the right community of microbes to prevent pathogens from establishing.
 Hinde identified that the milk of young monkey mothers contained fewer calories but more of the stress hormone cortisol than that of their older counterparts.
 She found that more cortisol contributes to infants that are more active and playful, as well as infants who are better at coping in stressful situations.

 She is recognised as a young researcher who has made outstanding, original scientific contributions to the study of human milk.
 Hinde is a member of the Executive Council of the International Society for Research in Human Milk and Lactation.
 Her research has been featured in National Geographic, Slate (magazine), Science News, The Washington Times and The New York Times.
 She speaks regularly at international conferences.

 Public engagement

 In 2011 Hinde began the popular science blog "Mammals Suck ...
 Milk!", which has since had over one million views.
 She is associate editor of Splash!
 Milk Science Update.
 She created Mammal March Madness in 2013, a month of science outreach events used in classrooms across America.
 In 2014 she wrote Building Babies.
 She appeared on the Center for Academic Research and Training in Anthropogeny YouTube channel, discussing Childrearing in Human Evolution.
 She was a guest on the comedy show "You're the Expert" with Wyatt Cenac.
 In 2016 Hinde was named the Milk Maven in GRIST 50, an annual list of innovators who are working toward a more sustainable future.
 She part of the SAFE13 study, which looks to expose how widespread sexual harassment and assault are in scientific fieldwork.
 In 2017 Hinde delivered a TED talk What we don't know about mother's milk.
-She was recently featured in the Netflix docuseries, "Babies."
+In 2020, she was featured in the Netflix docuseries, "Babies."